arteyescas/NYC-Guide/README.md

 ## Otro día
 - Cabo Hill (restaurante Reneé)
 - Brooklyn Heights Promenade, vista de Manhattan
-- Dumbo
+- Dumbo (walk to DUMBO for a spectacular view of the Brooklyn and Manhattan bridges)
 - Brooklyn Bridge (DO walk across the Brooklyn Bridge.
-It’s crowded, but it’s so cool.)
+It’s crowded, but it’s so cool)
 - Wall Street (Staten Island Ferry.
 It’s free and it’s a great half-hour boat-by of the Statue of Liberty.
 - Ver estatua de la libertad y regreso en metro.
 - Se puede terminar con museo.